kinecosystem/kin-core-android-ethereum/README.md

 Android library responsible for creating a new Ethereum account and managing KIN balance and transactions.
 ![Kin Token](kin_android.png)

+## Disclosure

+The SDK is not yet ready for third-party use by digital services in the Kin ecosystem.
+It is still tested internally by Kik as part of [initial product launch, version 2](https://medium.com/kinfoundation/context-around-iplv2-4b4ec3734417).

 ## Build

 * Add this to your module's `build.gradle` file.